DARPA-ASKEM/terarium-docs/docs/simulation/calibrate-ensemble.md

 You may encounter various errors instead of calibration results.

-One example is `AssertionError: underflow in dt 0.0` and can be caused by an input model configuration that is too far from any solution.
-Consider checking whether the parameter values of the configuration can produce outcomes consistent or on the same order of magnitude as corresponding features in the calibration dataset.
+One example is `AssertionError: underflow in dt 0.0`.
+This can happen when your input model configuration is too far from any solution.
+Consider checking whether the parameter values of the configuration can produce outcomes consistent with or on the same order of magnitude as corresponding features in the calibration dataset.